 Registering a Vehicle

 If you’ve bought your car through a dealer, they will likely take care of all registration and licensing for you.
 Buying a used car from an individual will require you to register the vehicle yourself within six days of the sale.
-This is done through ServiceOntario centres.
+This is done through ServiceOntario centers.
 To complete the registration, you will need these pieces of information:

 - Proof of insurance